 It is an honor to share my experience to help spread awareness of the life-changing healing potential of sacred plant medicine.
 Here is my journey:

 Losing a loved one to suicide is one of the most crushing experiences of loss and grief anyone can experience.
-Many say it is a pain that one can never truly heal from.
-This was my belief too until I encountered Ayahuasca.
+Many say it is a pain that one can never truly heal from, and this was my belief too – until I encountered Ayahuasca.

 It took a year of spiritual preparation for me to feel ready to meet Mother Medicine.
 I still remember flying over the Amazon and seeing the rainforest for the first time – I just burst into tears.
 Deep inside the fibers of my being, I knew I was coming home.
 I was coming home to myself.

 Within ten ceremonies, I managed to dive into the depths of my pain and find total peace with the passing of my first partner.
-The question of the afterlife was no longer a daunting subject but became a deep comfort.
+The question of afterlife no longer was a daunting subject, but a deep comfort.
 I had experienced a world beyond this material plane.
 I knew now for certain that our lives do not end when our bodies die.
 It no longer was a question of belief but an authentic spiritual experience that nourished me to my very core.

 I met the hurt part of myself that I had locked away deep inside and loved her back to wholeness.
 It was a painful and at times overwhelmingly difficult journey, but through it all, I felt safe in the arms of the Spirit.
 I felt held by the vibrations of the Icaros and the authentic integrity of the curanderos and facilitators present.
 They were there for me all the way.
 My heart swelled up with gratitude.
 I was finally healing.